-HOWEVER, and yes we’re emphasizing this with capital letters, just because you have decided to grow and have an abundant mindset doesn’t mean you should be wasteful.
-I have said in the past “every time I spend money on a workshop, I make more money”.
+HOWEVER, and yes, we’re emphasizing this with capital letters; just because you have decided to grow and have an abundant mindset doesn’t mean you should be wasteful.
+I have said in the past, “every time I spend money on a workshop, I make more money.”
 But wasting money is another story.
 Spending all the money you make leads to stress.
 Dumping all of your revenue back into the business leads to anxiety.
 Having such small margins that you’re burning the candle at both ends leads to burnout.
 So, the answer, like always, lies somewhere in the middle – have an abundant mindset, but don’t spend money just to spend money.
 Be prudent.

-Which leads us to the point of this blog.
+This leads us to the point of this blog.
 There are companies peddling domestic virtual assistants for a whopping $45.00 an hour, equivalent to a $93,600.00 a year salary.
 Yikes.
 No wonder why business owners always pay themselves last and can never get ahead.
 I won’t “belay-bor” the point, but you may already know companies like this.
 Raise your hand if you’ve ever made less than this yourself as an attorney or business owner (I’d venture to say every hand went up, including mine).
 You don’t even pay your legal assistants this much, or your paralegals, and for the most part, your junior attorneys.
 I mean, double yikes.

 What you can get for $45